ShaogangRen/Thunder/README.md

 ## Run the code

-The scripts can compile the files and then run the code.
+The scripts can automatically compile the files and then run the code.

-### Run the code
+### Steps to run the code
 1. Download a bin file from [1] and put it in the code directory.

 2. run  sh  ./runall_*.sh.
 Example: sh ./runall_finance.sh